-Of course there are going to be some notable differences between these two Osprey packs.
+Of course, there are going to be some notable differences between these two Osprey packs.
 Most of them are in terms of materials that are used in their construction.
 And, I don’t want to spoil anything, but I do have to say that the Xenith is the more expensive backpack, precisely because more expensive materials were used in its construction.

 But does more expensive necessarily mean higher quality?
 Keep reading to find out. :>

-Both of these are Osprey’s unique technologies, deigned to provide you with excellent ventilation and back support.
+Both of these are Osprey’s unique technologies, designed to provide you with excellent ventilation and back support.
 However, the AirScape is a notch above the AntiGravity back panel, as it undoubtedly provides you with better ventilation.

-Both of the backpacks have hydration sleeves, and are compatible with Osprey’s Hydraulics Reservoirs.
+Both of the backpacks have hydration sleeves and are compatible with Osprey’s Hydraulics Reservoirs.
 However, the Xenith has an external hydration sleeve (pictured), while the Aether has an internal one.

 This one is really a matter of personal preference.
 I prefer it when the hydration sleeve is outside the main compartment, for two reasons.
-One, there is no risk that the water will accidently spill all over my clothing and make a mess.
+One, there is no risk that the water will accidentally spill all over my clothing and make a mess.

 And two, an internal sleeve just takes up more space inside your main compartment.
-You could use that space to pack a few more items, especially when you consider that the Aether backpacks have significantly smaller capacity than the Xenith ones.
+You could use that space to pack a few more items, especially when you consider that the Aether backpacks have a significantly smaller capacity than the Xenith ones.

 Even though these hipbelts might look almost exactly alike, there are some notable differences.
 The first one is in their prices; the BioForm is the more expensive hipbelt.
 And in turn, it is the better performing one.

-It is the more comfortable hipbelt, but also the heavier one.
+It is the more comfortable hipbelt, but also the heavier.
 That basically means that it will do a better job at distributing the load of the backpack across your entire torso.
 However, if you are already dead set on getting the Aether backpack, you should know that there is an option to purchase it with the BioForm instead of the IsoForm hipbelt.
 And I highly advise you to do that.

-This Osprey backpack will provide you with more options for organization of your gear.
+This Osprey backpack will provide you with more options for the organization of your gear.
 It features 2 zippered front pockets that are easy to access, and that the Aether backpack doesn’t have.

 In addition to that, the Xenith backpack has two zippered side access points.
 They will allow you to access the main compartment of your backpack from the sides, which is a very convenient addition.
 Particularly because they allow you to reach the bottom of your backpack more easily, and without having to take out anything else.